hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 - [**Set Entity**](https://docs.haptik.ai/bot-builder/basic/chat-elements#4-set-entity) - Select the entity from the dropdown to capture the time.

-- **Error Message** - If the user does not provide any time, this error message will be shown to the user which will indicate the user to provide the time.
+- [**Error Message**](https://docs.haptik.ai/bot-builder/basic/chat-elements#ii-error-message) - If the user does not provide any time, this error message will be shown to the user which will indicate the user to provide the time.

 ### Search

 Search field will help you create search options on the bot.
 This is similar to Picker field.
-In Picker field, you have to mention comma separated values whereas in Search the dropdown is populated using API.
+In Picker field, you have to mention comma separated values whereas in Search, the dropdown is populated using API.

 ![searchfield](assets/bot-builder-chat-elements/formshsl19.png)